omarbelkady/Java/Spring_Boot/README.md

-    //Method which will add Students I must use the Post MApping Annotation for it to work
+    //Method which will add Students I must use the Post MApping Annotation
+    //i.e. Making a Post Request...... for it to work Taking the
-    //Taking the RequestBody and mapping it to a student
+    //RequestBody and mapping it to a student
     @PostMappping
     public void registerNewStudent(@RequestBody Student student){
         //I invoke the service